itak365/international_astronaut_db/README.md

 ## A Python Project by Ian Takaoka

 ## Introduction
 This project seeks to demonstrate Python on publicly available data on human spaceflight from 1961 to early 2020, as a final project for Code Kentucky's Data Analysis Course 1.
-For the interests of simulating a "real-world" research project that I would do in academia, the Jupyter Notebook and the project at large are formatted around the data itself, rather than a laundry list of the below features.
+For the interests of simulating a "real-world" research project that I would do in academia, the Jupyter Notebook and the project at large are formatted around the data itself, rather than a laundry list of the below features existing in a vacuum.
 It seeks to use Python's data science capabilities to derive meaning from quantitative data regarding human spaceflight, allowing me to highlight and research particular milestones more interesting than "firsts."

 ## Technical Notes and Requirements to Run:
 This Jupyter Notebook was created with VSCode in an Anaconda environment.
 Those users with Anaconda should already have the relevant packages installed- to download and run this locally, you will need to ensure that your Python environment has access to Pandas, Numpy, and Matplotlib.
 I have also used local Jupyter Notebook/IPython settings to disable soft warnings regarding chained assignment.